kylekim72/GSoC-2024/README.md

 As I wrap up my four-month journey with GSoC, I feel that I have grown significantly compared to before.
 This may be because it was my first time participating in an open-source project.
 Over these four months, I learned how to communicate effectively, how to express my opinions better, and how to engage in my work with passion and a proactive attitude.
 I am deeply grateful for the dedication shown by my mentors throughout this time.
 I want to express special thanks to Soha and Elena.
 It was such a great opportunity to work on a project with such amazing mentors.
 Through GSoC, I discovered the charm of open-source projects, and I plan to continue contributing even after GSoC.
 I would also like to thank Google for providing this wonderful opportunity.

+## References

+[Wit4Java: A violation-witness validator for Java verifiers (competition contribution)](https://doi.org/10.1007/978-3-030-99527-0_36) by Wu, T., Schrammel, P., & Cordeiro, L. C. International Conference on Tools and Algorithms for the Construction and Analysis of Systems.
+Springer, Cham, 2022.
+Springer doi.org/10.1007/978-3-030-99527-0_36